harvesthq/hour-parser/README.md

 This project uses Typescript.
 Do not modify `index.js` or `index.d.ts` manually.
 Make all changes to `src/index.ts`.

-Run `yarn run test` to make sure nothing broke.
-Run `yarn run build` to export a new build.
-You are using [Yarn](https://yarnpkg.com/en/), right?
+Run `npm test` to make sure nothing broke.
+Run `npm run build` to export a new build.